 Whether you are a driver or a motor carrier, we can help challenge the incorrect inspection report to get it removed from your record.
 When you want to challenge an incorrect violation, a crash that meets the challenge guidelines, or an inspection assigned to you by mistake, you can achieve this through the DataQ process.

 - Request copies of an Inspection Report

-- Contest incorrect, multiple-listed, or missing IEP/shipper information.
+- Challenge incorrect, multiple-listed, or missing IEP/shipper information

 - Citation with associated violation

 - Assigned to wrong motor carrier or driver